Cycling the Dolomites, from Bolzano to Venice

 Day 2: From Bolzano to Trento (70 km)

-Begin your cycling tour in Italy by riding along the Adige River cycle path, through the orchards and famous vineyards of the Wine Route.
+Begin your biking tour in Italy by riding along the Adige River, through the orchards and famous vineyards of the Wine Route.
 Take this opportunity to admire the scenery.
 You may decide to leave the cycle path to reach Lake Kaltern.
 Halfway between Bolzano and Trento, you will reach the city of Salerno, which represents a linguistic border between Germany and Italy.
 It is possible to shorten the stage by taking the train at several stations along the way.

 Day 3: From Trento to Peschiera (50 km by bike then ferry, 4.5 hours)